Dave Blunts: Kanye West

-Despite working on the majority of In a Perfect World, Blunts cut ties with West on September 13, 2025, via a text exchange where he urged West to "please find God."
+Despite working on the majority of Cuck, Blunts cut ties with West on September 13, 2025, via a text exchange where he urged West to "please find God."
 Previously that same week, Blunts posted to Instagram that he would no longer collaborate with West, as he was "on my own path."
 On September 17, a diss track aimed at West surfaced on social media, in which Blunts accuses West of grooming him into Nazi ideology and forcing him to write antisemitic lyrics.
-Blunts claimed in the song that he wrote the tracks on In a Perfect World for millions of dollars despite not wanting "handouts" from West, and clarified that he did not support incest despite writing "Cousins".
+Blunts claimed in the song that he wrote the tracks on Cuck for millions of dollars despite not wanting "handouts" from West, and clarified that he did not support incest despite writing "Cousins".
 Three days later, Blunts previewed a new diss track alleging that West is "off his rocker" due to not taking medication for his bipolar disorder, additionally calling him "gay" due to the events described on "Cousins".
-Although West did not respond to any of Blunt's statements, longtime collaborator Consequence defended him by suggesting that Blunts only used West for fame via a Twitter post.
+Although West did not respond to any of Blunts's statements, longtime collaborator Consequence defended him by suggesting that Blunts only used West for fame via a Twitter post.